 Despite many bridges built over rivers during medieval times there was still little experience in Britain of constructing one across a wide, fast-flowing tidal river such as the Thames, with a mud and shingle bed.
 Mylne used similar techniques for the building of the piers to that of Charles Labelye, the designer of Westminster Bridge, but also drove wooden piles of Baltic fir into the riverbed to give additional stability.
-These were driven into the riverbed using a 14-hundredweight ram, mounted on a moored barge.
+These were driven in using a 14-hundredweight ram, mounted on a moored barge.
 The ram’s weight was lifted by horses walking in a circle on the barge.
 A massive caisson (floating box), weighing 250 tons, was constructed, floated, and dropped into place to provide dry, protected workspaces for the building of each of the eight piers.
 As one pier was completed the caisson was refloated and sunk again to work on the next.

 Work began in 1760 and the foundation stone laid by the Lord Mayor that October.
-(At the same time, a major renovation of old London Bridge was raking place).
+(At the same time, a major renovation of old London Bridge was taking place).
 Some Kentish ragstone from quarries around Maidstone was used but the bridge was primarily made from 36,000 tons of Portland stone, shaped by masons at a quarry in Dorset.
 Mylne faced similar supply problems to that encountered by Sir Christopher Wren when building his churches and St. Paul’s following the Great Fire.
-Blocks could take up to sixteen months to arrive from Dorset by ship following the placing of orders and this delayed construction work.
+Blocks could take up to 16 months to arrive from Dorset by ship following the placing of orders and this delayed construction work.

 In 1766 an additional £91,000 was raised.
 By that same year the bridge was complete to the point where it could be used by toll-paying pedestrians, two years later by horse-riders, and finally in November 1769 for carriages.

-As always, the Thames watermen opposed the idea of a new bridge, which would inevitably take business away from them but this time they had no backing from the City itself.
+As always, the Thames watermen had opposed the idea of a new bridge, which would inevitably take business away from them, but this time they had no backing from the City itself.
 Worried about possible vandalism, in September 1766 Mylne negotiated compensation of £13,650 for the watermen, compared with a much higher amount at Westminster twenty years earlier.